April 11, 2024

 A majority of patients resume most activities by six-weeks after surgery.
 Total knee replacement recovery can be difficult at first, but after returning home and completing physical therapy, most patients enjoy their new knee and resume a more active lifestyle.

 Don’t let joint pain stop you from living an active life.
-To make an appointment with Dr. Monesmith please call 317.884.5166 or learn more about total joint replacement at OrthoIndy.
+To get a consultation with Dr. Monesmith or any one of our total joint replacement please call 317-275-6191 or learn more about total joint replacement at OrthoIndy.

 New call-to-action